wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 The paper also noted that it is possible that the output from the first step actually has smaller number of bits then M (i.e., N < M).
 In this case, no linear mapping is performed, and the N bit hash value is directly used as the fingerprint.

+We next describe the overall cache architecture.
+Doppleganger, as other conventional cache compression designs, decouples the tag array from the data array.
+The tag array is over-provisioned which allows more logical lines to be encoded, potentially increasing the logical size of the cache (although the paper evaluates a design that uses the same number of logical tags but a smaller data array for the purpose of resource and power saving).